fathjami/CPP-Modules/CPP-Module-6/README.md

 ## Downcasting:

-The opposite process, converting a base-class pointer (reference) to a derived-class pointer (reference) is called **downcasting.** Downcasting is not allowed without an explicit type cast.
+The opposite process, converting a base-class pointer (reference) to a derived-class pointer (reference) is called **downcasting, it is not allowed without an explicit type cast.

 ## Static_cast: